All Japan Tours 337 N.Vineyard Ave Suite 215, Ontario, CA 91764

 Today we will visit the Peace Memorial Park and Atomic Bomb Museum.
 After lunch, we will take a short ferry ride to the island of Miyajima.
 At high tide, the famed vermilion torii gate of the Itsukushima Shrine looks like it's floating in the middle of the sea.
 The shrine complex is listed as a UNESCO World Heritage Site and Miyajima has been selected as one of Japan's three most scenic places (nihon sankei).
 In the afternoon, we will drive through the Shimanami Kaido to Shikoku Island.
 The Shimanami Kaido is a 60 kilometer long toll road that connects Japan's main island of Honshu to the island of Shikoku, passing over six small islands in the Seto Inland Sea.
 It is also known as the Nishiseto Expressway.

 After breakfast, we continue our journey to Oboke Gorge, one of three hidden mountain regions of Japan.
-Oboke is the valley located upstream of the Yoshino-gawa River.
-"Boke" means "dangerous to walk along," and Oboke (big "boke") was named for its jagged V-shaped rocks and narrow path which, no matter how carefully or slowly you walk, makes walking dangerous.
+Oboke is the valley located upstream of the Yoshino- gawa River.
+"Boke" means "dangerous to walk along," and Oboke (big "boke") was named for its jagged V- shaped rocks and narrow path which, no matter how carefully or slowly you walk, makes walking dangerous.
 Enjoy a relaxing boat ride and take in the panoramic view of the valley.
 Then, climb the 1,368 stone steps to the Kotohira-gu Shrine, a Shinto shrine.
+If you do not want to climb the stairs, there are many things to enjoy at the lower level: sweets stores, sake shops, places where you can learn to make ice cream or udon, and craft shops.
 In Takamatsu we will visit Ritsurin Park, a masterpiece of Japanese landscape 100 years in the making.
 This sprawling park features beautiful ponds and pavilions, with Mt.
 Shiun as the perfect backdrop.
 From there, our private coach takes us across Awaji Island through a series of spectacular bridges.
 In the evening we continue to Kobe, where we will savor the world famous Wagyu beef.

 NOTE 5: If you wish to stay in the center of Osaka for the last night instead of Hotel Nikko Kansai Airport, we can arrange for you to stay at Hotel Elsereine Osaka (or similar class).
 In this case, airport transfer is not included, but we will provide full instructions for you to get to the airport in advance.